lnf-24/BounceBlockExplanation/README.md

 startPos: {BounceBlock.startPos}
 ```
 * Generally you don't want to walk or climb too much in WindingUp state, or the state could become frames longer.
 In Bouncing state, walking or climbing no longer affect the block.<br>
-* For horizontal boosts, the last frame of WindingUp state determines final liftboost, so the position on that frame is what you want to manip.
+* For horizontal boosts, the last frame of WindingUp state determines the bouncing back direction, and final liftboost.
+So the position on that frame is what you want to manip.
 If you are on the top, you can crouch to make the direction more horizontal.<br>
-* If the block didn't move 1 px vertically in a frame, the vertical boost on that frame would be zero.
+* If the block didn't push you 1 px vertically in a frame, the vertical boost on that frame would be zero.
 This could be annoying when you are grabbing the side of a bounce block.<br>
 * When the block throws player off, it *sets* your speed to liftboost, not adding liftboost to the speed.
 So we can't to use it to cancle dash to preserve dash speed.<br>
 * When doing core demohyper/super, you can extend your dash in coyote time, because coyote jump cancles horizontal dashes into hyper/super.<br>